-Guest Introduction: is a bestselling author, motivational speaker, and licensed Master Practitioner of Neuro-Linguistic Programming.
+Nick Boothman is a bestselling author, motivational speaker, and licensed Master Practitioner of Neuro-Linguistic Programming.
 He is considered one of the leading authorities on face-to-face communication, and serves as a consultant to individuals, groups, and corporations that want to learn the skills needed to connect with others.
-He has authored several books, including Nick Boothman and “How to Make People Like You in 90 Seconds or Less” “How to Make Someone Fall in Love With You in 90 Minutes or Less.”
-Interview Summary:
+He has authored several books, including “How to Make People Like You in 90 Seconds or Less” and “How to Make Someone Fall in Love With You in 90 Minutes or Less.”

 In this interview, Nick starts by discussing how to find the right person to build a deep connection with.
 He explains the difference between falling in love and staying in love, and reveals the keys to lasting romance.
 Nick then elaborates on the idea of matched opposites.
 He goes into the four key feelings: wanting to feel in control, smart, valued, or important.
 Nick explains why figuring out our key feeling is a vital part of finding our matched opposite.
 He also talks about how dating is a numbers game, and that only a small percentage of the people we meet will be eligible.

 Next, Nick reveals the secret to knowing when we’ve met the right person.
 He describes how impatience undermines our ability to connect with others.
 He also talks about changing our perspective of bad relationships so that we can move on and invest our energy into meeting new people.
 Nick offers helpful tips for those who aren’t sure what they want in a relationship.
 We ask him why first impressions are so important, and how people can make great first impressions.
 Nick talks about the role of body language and attitude.
 He then contrasts useful versus useless attitudes, and discusses the relationship between congruence and charisma.